|

 higher rate.
 These machines also are challenging your balance to help target

 core muscles.
-The goal is not to set your whole body quivering; in fact, it is
+The goal is not to set your whole-body quivering; it is

 better to bend your knees slightly to keep the vibrations in your lower half,